HugoPal/LEG/README.md

 ### Usage

 The tool provided in `LEGtool_1.4.R` can then either be run using RStudio line by line or from the command line.

-A flow-through user diagram is below.
+The following diagram illustrates the structure of LEGtool.
+The input data, processed as described in `data/`, is used as an input to fit the yolk sac consumption model.
+The user is able to select among two such models (see details below).
+This model generates the timing of the end of the larval stage for an individual which, combined with the individual's initial input data, is used to fit the growth model and finally predict the length at the end of the larval stage.

 ![](images/diagram_user.png)